 There are professional organizations that will inspect the home for mold and put down testing plates.
 Do-it-yourself mold testing kits are also available.

 The process of natural elimination of mycotoxins is through the digestive tract.
 The body releases bile salts that bind to the mycotoxins to carry them out of the body in a process known as enterohepatic circulation.
 Unfortunately, there can be challenges with this process.
-The body works to conserve bile salts by reabsorbing them back to the liver instead of excreting them through the digestive process.
-When the bile salts that are bound to the mycotoxins are reabsorbed, the mycotoxins are also reabsorbed and are thus able to cause illness.
+The body works to conserve bile salts by reabsorbing some of them back to the liver instead of excreting them through the digestive process.
+When the bile salts that are bound to the mycotoxins are reabsorbed, the mycotoxins are also reabsorbed and are thus the cycle repeats.
 To ensure the process of enterohepatic circulation does not allow absorption of mycotoxins, many practitioners will utilize binders (also called adsorbents).
-These substances, when ingested, bind to the mycotoxins in the intestines, separating them from the bile salts so that they can be eliminated from the body.
+These substances, when ingested, bind to the mycotoxins in the intestines, and are excreted from the body.

 Our collective awareness of mold exposure from water-damaged buildings has increased dramatically.
 We now know that a percentage of people exposed to mold will have significant immune and inflammatory reactions from mycotoxins released by molds.
 These mycotoxins can lead to a cascade of health issues, impacting potentially every system in the body.
-Fortunately, we now have tests to check for mycotoxins within the body and potent binder combinations to address mold illness and remove mycotoxins.*
+Fortunately, we now have tests to check for mycotoxins within the body.

 For practitioners interested in industry resources for mycotoxin illness, please visit The International Society for Environmentally Acquired Illness.
 ISEAI is a 501(c)(3) nonprofit professional medical society that aims to raise awareness of the environmental causes of inflammatory illnesses and to support the recovery of individuals affected by these illnesses through the integration of clinical practice, education, and research.